 We provide a caring environment in which people and property are respected.
+We are committed to 'Restorative Practices'; helping the children to understand the impact that their choices have on the community around them.
 We use daily circle times to build strong relationships and communities.
 The focus of the school's behaviour policy is on the positive reinforcement of expected behaviours.
 Courtesy, consideration and self-discipline are expected and encouraged at all times.
 We give children clear, consistent guidelines and boundaries for behaviour in school and encourage parents to support us in this at home.

-All classes use the Colour Monster books and materials to teach children emotional literacy vocabulary so that chidren can name emotions, talk about them, recognise them in others and learn strategies to regulate their own emotions.
+All classes use the Colour Monster books and materials to teach children emotional literacy vocabulary so that chidren can name emotions, talk about emotions, recognise emotions in others and learn strategies to regulate their emotions.
 By using these materials all children have a fully understood way of sharing their emotions and will develop a large set of emotional vocabulary to enable them to do this successfully.